rinoldit/web.dev/src/site/content/en/metrics/tti/index.md

 ## What is a good TTI score?

+To provide a good user experience, site's should strive to have a Time to Interactive of less than **3.8 seconds** when tested on average mobile hardware.

+Google tools that measure and score website performance will consider a TTI score of less than 3.8 seconds or less to be _fast_.
+Conversely, a TTI score of more than 7.3 seconds will be considered _slow_.

 For details on how your page's TTI affects your Lighthouse performance score, see [How Lighthouse determines your TTI score](/interactive/#how-lighthouse-determines-your-tti-score).